List of Bette Davis performances

-Davis starred in her final film Wicked Stepmother, although she felt about the poor script.
+Davis starred in her final film Wicked Stepmother (1989), although she felt that the script was poor.
 The film had production problems, with Davis often quarreling with Larry Cohen, and she withdrew from the film shortly after production began.
-After fifty-eight years of acting, she made her final appearance.
+After 58 years of acting, she made her final appearance on an April 20 broadcast of Late Night with David Letterman.